 How we test

-Like we do for all the products we test, we put gaming headsets through the ringer.
+Like we do for all the products we test, we put gaming headsets through the wringer.
 We judge them based upon their audio performance, mic performance, wearability, battery life, and wireless connectivity.
 We play games featuring various sound experiences to ensure the headsets will sound great during frenetic action, as well as quieter moments.
 We also listen to non-gaming audio and videos, including a selection of music from various genres at differing bit rates to discern whether the headsets perform well outside of a gaming context.

 For mic testing, we record clips of ourselves speaking in quiet and loud environments, both with any noise canceling or enhancements toggled on and off.
 We use the headsets over multiple days, wearing them while gaming, watching videos, or listening to music to test the veracity of battery life claims, as well as appraise their long-term wearability and comfort.

 This list features both wired and wireless headsets in multiple varieties, which begs the question: Which design style is best?
 The answer quite simply comes down to your setup.
 The following is a handy guide to decide which headset will be best for you.

 The first major consideration is what gaming platform(s) you’ll be using with the headset, as the supported connection will differ from console to console.
-Modern headsets will connect via one (or more) of the following ways: Single 3.5mm, dual 3.5mm (one for headphone audio and one for mic), wired USB, wireless USB, or Bluetooth.
+Modern headsets will connect via one (or more) of the following ways: Single 3.5mm, dual 3.5mm (one for headphone audio and one for the mic), wired USB, wireless USB, or Bluetooth.
 Here’s a quick breakdown of which connection type is supported by each of the modern gaming platforms:

 *While most USB headsets can be used on PS4, many are specifically made for PC and will require drivers or extra software to enable features like surround sound, EQ settings, and even mic support in some instances.
 Because of this, some USB headsets will have limited functionality on PS4.
 For those wanting a USB headset on PS4, seek out headsets that list PS4 compatibility explicitly, such as the Cloud Revolver S.